beeware/briefcase/docs/en/how-to/contribute/code.md

 By default, many of the `tox` commands will attempt to run the test suite multiple times, once for each Python version supported by Briefcase.
-To do this, though, each of the Python versions must be installed on your machine and available to tox's Python [discovery](https://virtualenv.pypa.io/en/latest/user_guide.html#python-discovery) process.
-In general, if a version of Python is available via `PATH`, then tox should be able to find and use it.
+To do this, though, each of the Python versions must be installed on your machine and available to `tox`'s Python [discovery](https://virtualenv.pypa.io/en/latest/user_guide.html#python-discovery) process.
+In general, if a version of Python is available via `PATH`, then `tox` should be able to find and use it.

 ### Run only the test suite